What Makes a Password Secure?

 Simple patterns of numbers and letters such as 12345, 888888, ABCDE or asdfgh

-Neither should you use your own name or that of your closest family members or friends as your password.
+In addition, it's also advisable not to use any part of your name or those of your closest family members or friends.
 The same goes for email addresses.
-Personal details that are too obvious (and publicly accessible) can easily be identified.
+Any information that is obvious or publicly accessible should also be avoided since it can easily be found out.

-Don't rely on your phone's Face ID or fingerprint reader alone.
-Those are encrypted, but they don't replace a secure password.
-And if you lose your phone or have it stolen, you'll need passwords to your online accounts anyway.
+You also shouldn't rely entirely on your phone's Face ID or fingerprint sensor.
+Even though they are encrypted, they cannot take the place of a secure password.
+And if your phone is lost or stolen, you'll need passwords to access your online account anyways.

 What Does a Secure Password Look Like?

-It's recommended that you use special characters like %, $ or @
+Includes special characters like %, $, or @

 The best passwords are those that don't make any sense, at least not at first glance.
-But how do you remember a password that makes no sense?
-By using a simple trick: Think of a sentence that you can remember easily.
-Make sure it includes numbers.
+But how to recall these?
+There's a simple trick: Think of a sentence that you can easily remember and make sure it includes numbers.

 For example: "I like to eat cake at 8 o'clock at night."

-You can use that technique for every app you use and adjust sentences according to the app's features, like "I love reading 3 books at once when I'm at the beach" (Ilr3baowI@tb) for your e-book app.
-It goes without saying that you should form your own sentences and not adopt these examples.
+This technique can be used for any app that you have, adjusting each password to that account.
+For an e-book app, you might create a sentence like "I love reading 3 books at once when I'm at the beach" (Ilr3baowI@tb).
+It goes without saying that you should think up your own sentences and not simply use these examples.

 How Many Passwords Should You Have?

-You can generate different passwords for different kinds of applications such as email accounts, newsletters, social media or shopping by using the method we described earlier.
-But again: The more passwords you have, the better protected you are.
+One solution is to generate different passwords for types of applications, such as email accounts, newsletters, social media, or shopping by using the method we described earlier.
+However, the more unique passwords you have, the more secure you are.

-Don't ever use one single password for all your platforms and apps!
+Never use a single password for all of your platforms and apps!

 Checklist for a Secure Password

-Never write down your password on a piece of paper that you then stick to your computer monitor or keep in your wallet.
+Never write your password down on a piece of paper and affix it to your computer monitor, or place it in your wallet.

-Don't ever mention your passwords on the phone.
-Legitimate companies will never ask you for the password to your account.
-They might ask you for a secret phrase or the last four characters of your passwords, but never the whole thing.
+Never give out your passwords over the phone.
+Legitimate companies will never ask for the password to your account.
+At the most, they might query you for a secret phrase or the last four characters of your password, but that's it.

-Use the EXPERTE.com Password Check to test your password's security.
-We check how long it takes a computer to crack your password.
-We also check whether your password has been affected by a data breach in the past.
+Use the EXPERTE.com Password Check to assess the strength of your passwords.
+It evaluates how long it would take a computer to crack your password, as well as whether your password has been affected by a data breach in the past.